gaearon/overreacted.io/src/pages/writing-resilient-components/index.md

 ### Don’t Stop the Data Flow in Optimizations

-There one more case where you might accidentally ignore changes to props.
+There's one more case where you might accidentally ignore changes to props.
 This mistake can occur when you’re manually optimizing your components.

 Note that optimization approaches that use shallow equality like `PureComponent` and `React.memo` with the default comparison are safe.